 As this school is more boarding than day, the pastoral side is something that is taken very seriously and there are any number of things – and people in place.
 There are of course housemistresses and housemasters, matrons, a nursing team and a resident Chaplain school counsellor.
-There’s also a full time GP on site – no waiting for an appointment.
+There’s also a Health Centre on site – no waiting for an appointment.
 I’ve not come across that in any other school I’ve visited.

 Everything about this school feels bold and confident.
 So you can forget about a half day trip to Whipsnade Zoo and instead, pack your bags for base camp Everest, diving in Bonaire, netball in Barbados or sign up for the geography trip to Iceland.

 Martin Collier is still a relatively new broom – he took over as Head in September 2017.
 He has an MA in Modern History from Oxford; he was Head at St John’s, Leatherhead, and before that, Second Master at Oundle.
 He also spent 10 years in the state sector which amongst all this beauty and privilege is no doubt a healthy marker.